-Bill Owens, Untilled, 1972/98, gelatin silver print, 8 x 10 in.
-(20.3 x 25.4 cm), gift of Gary A. Richwald, MD, MPH in memory of Ann and Marvin Richwald

-After a museum collects-most often through individual gifts of artworks-and before we display an exhibition for the public-we arrange.6 Embedded in this delineation of the process of curatorial display is the conception of the museum as a stage to be set.
-The same process-collect, arrange, display-could easily describe that of the interior decoration of the home as well.
-"As an expression of personality, the domestic interior is always necessarily theatrical," writes German scholar Juliane Rebentisch.
-"Even interiors that seem at first glance to glorify intimacy always also indicate its construction."7 Rebentisch's claim that, in the home, intimacy and theatricality may in fact serve as two sides of the same coin suggests that any reckoning with domesticity in the postwar period is also always a reckoning with its staging and construction-and the staging and construction of taste and class.
+Bill Owens, Untitled, 1972/98, gelatin silver print, 8 x 10 in.
+(20.3 x 25.4 cm), gift of Gary A. Richwald, MD.
+MPH in memory of Ann and Marvin Richwald writes German scholar Juliane Rebentisch.
+"Even interiors that seem at first glance to glorify intimacy always also indicate its construction."
+Rebentisch's claim that, in the home, intimacy and theatricality may in fact serve as two sides of the same coin suggests that any reckoning with domesticity in the postwar period is also always a reckoning with its staging and construction-and the staging and construction of taste and class.
 If we take both the museum and the home as sites that also function as stages, what might the staging of domesticity within the space of the exhibition reveal about both the lived and imagined experiences of domestic space?
 Welcome to the Dollhouse contends that the very notion of the home, shaped as it was (and continues to be) by the postwar suburbanization of America, is founded on a dialectic of inclusion and exclusion, literally and figuratively.
 It also proposes that the staging of domesticity is always bound up with what it seeks to repress, those nasty (and necessary) bits of daily life we'd prefer remain unseen.
 The works in this exhibition offer up varying and at times conflicting accounts of the domestic.
-Yet what they collectively point to is a conception of the home as both a physical structure and a social construct, a real place and a fantasy.
-Rebecca Matalon Curatorial Associate
+Yet what they collectively point to is a conception of the home as both a physical arrange.
+Embedded in this delineation of the process of curatorial